-Grades, based on documentation, participation, attitude, conduct, and work habits of each individual student, are given on the basis of sound measurement techniques.
+Grades, based on documentation, participation, performance, and work habits of each individual student, are given on the basis of sound measurement techniques.
 Students earn grades; teachers do not give grades.
-Parents are encouraged to talk to students about schoolwork and grades and contact teachers (first) and administrators (second) whenever there is a question regarding grading.
+Parents are encouraged to talk to their children about schoolwork and grades and contact teachers (first) and administrators (second) whenever there is a question regarding grading.

 Grading and Reporting Requirements

 Assessed in the following areas:

 - Domain 1: Approaches to Learning

 - Domain 5: Cognition and Knowledge of the World; Including Mathematics, Science, Social Studies, and The Arts

 Pre-K students will earn badges in their Badge Books aligned to the NYS Pre-K Learning Standards.
 Badge Books are a progress monitoring tool intended to serve as a learning bridge between home and school anchored in student’s individual progress.
 The November and March Parent Teacher Conferences will afford parents the opportunity to meet with their child’s teacher to discuss their child’s progress towards meeting the Pre-K Standards.